Jain symbols: Swastika

 It represents the perpetual nature of the universe in the material world, where a creature is destined to one of those states based on their karma.
 In contrast to this circle of rebirth and delusion is the concept of a straight path, constituted by correct faith, understanding and conduct, and visually symbolized by the three dots above the swastika, which leads the individual out of the transient imperfect world to a permanent perfect state of enlightenment and perfection.
-This perfect state of liberation is symbolized by the crescent and dot at the top of the svastika.
+This perfect state of liberation is symbolized by the crescent and dot at the top of the swastika.

-It also represents the four columns of the Jain Sangha: sadhus, sadhvis, sravakas and shravikas - monks, nuns and female and male laymen.
+The swastika also represents the four characteristics of the soul: infinite knowledge, infinite perception, infinite happiness, and infinite energy, as well as the four columns of the Jain Sangha: sadhus, sadhvis, sravakas and shravikas - monks, nuns and female and male laymen.

-It also represents the four characteristics of the soul: infinite knowledge, infinite perception, infinite happiness, and infinite energy.

-This symbol was adopted by all on the occasion of 2500 year completion of Bhagwan Mahaveer.
+This symbol was "officially" made a symbol of the Jain community on the 2500-year anniversary of Bhagwan Mahaveer's attainment of mukti.